0808 808 4000 Get help now

 Once you have told the creditor or debt collection agency that you are disputing the debt because you think it is statute-barred, it is up to them to prove otherwise.
 Don’t be afraid to ask for evidence if they tell you a payment has been made, or a letter has been received.

-If you are being contacted about a debt that is a simple contract debt, and you think it may be statute-barred, you can use the Time has run out to recover the debt sample letter.
+If you are being contacted about a debt that is a simple contract debt, and you think it is statute-barred, you can use the Time has run out to recover the debt sample letter.
 Write to the creditor telling them about the Limitation Act.
 Keep a copy of any letters you send.

 If you have one of these debts, but you have not heard anything about it for some time, you could choose to ignore it.
 However, debts can appear again out of the blue, so you need to accept this might happen.

 You also need to check whether any court action has already been taken.
 This is because if it has, time limits may not apply and you could be at risk of enforcement action such as bailiffs.
 See the later section County court judgments for more information.
-If you are not sure whether court action has taken place, you can check your credit file, or the official Registry of Judgments, Orders and Fines.
-Contact us for advice.
+If you are not sure whether court action has taken place, you can check one of your credit files, or the official Registry of Judgments, Orders and Fines.
+For more information, see our Credit reference agencies guide.
+The guide will also explain how long information about your debts can stay on your credit reference files.

 Contact from creditors